jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 Every hundred feet or so, I fire off another burst at the guards.
 We're slowing down, but there's no reason they to just *let* them catch up to us.

-After a while longer, I pass the seam that Fāng mentioned, and see that he has rigged up some sort of a relay station that probably allows him to broadcast his signal to outside the pipeline.
+After a while longer, I pass the seam that Fāng mentioned, and see that he has rigged up some sort of relay station that probably allows him to broadcast his signal to outside the pipeline.
 If it's still here, that probably means he made contact.
 And given their speed and how far in we've gotten...

 Roughly another mile, off in the distance, I can hear the drones coming, apparently undamaged in the fight.
 It's impossible to see the details at this distance, but from the sound of it, Fāng has the drones strafing our pursuers with rubber bullets, pushing them forward from their position to avoid the pain but unable to push forward due to my rifle.